otykh/otykh.github.io/index.md

 * Developed a dialogue system for the game:
   ![image](https://github.com/otykh/otykh.github.io/assets/102185236/e821b011-60b0-4c26-b69c-e95b2cbf47e1)
   This is a dialogue system all in one UI inspector window directly in Unity.
-This is more of a interpreted programming language, as it can modify character animations, move characters, disable/enable objects, etc.
+This is more of an interpreted programming language, as it can modify character animations, move characters, disable/enable objects, etc.
 <br>

 * Developed interaction system for the player: